Welcome to the King of Iron Fist Tournament. Get ready for the next battle!

 Now with the emblem pack there is a truly ludicrous amount of Shout Outs to Namco games and other sources.
 As well as original works, there's many emblems from Ace Combat as well as 8-bit art of their other games, logos and chibi versions of the Tekken fighters, even designs for Tekken websites.

 Shower Scene: Anna Williams gets one in her Tekken 2 ending.

 Shown Their Work: All of the martial arts displayed are impressively well-researched.

 Come on, a luchadore who spends all his money on a Mexican orphanage and—holy shit.

 Slide Attack: Upon running 3 steps worth and inputting LK.
-Lee has a variant which he can pull off from a crouching position.
+Lee has a variant which he can pull off from a crouching position or his Mist Step.

 SNK Boss: All of the bosses have some cheap trick up their sleeve.
 See the trope page for more details.
 True Ogre, Devil, Jinpachi, and Azazel spam ranged attacks (most of which can't be blocked) and have insane combos — the latter two have insanely cheap stun moves that will stop any combo in its tracks or force you to stand even after you've just been knocked down.
 Unknown has an insane health bar and regenerates health to make up for her lack of cheap moves.